bromagosa/microblocks-site/static/posts/blog-2020-05-24-Running-MicroBlocks-in-the-Browser.md

 MicroBlocks uses a new, experimental
 Chromium feature known as "WebSerial API" to communicate with the microcontroller.
 For now, that feature must be enabled using a browser setting or *flag*.
-Start by entering "chrome:\\flags" in the nav bar of the browser:
+Start by entering "chrome://flags" in the nav bar of the browser:

 <img src="chromeFlagsPage.png" width="150px"/>